 If you use a hosted email relay service, you can find the SMTP server hostname and port number on your email service's support page.

-The configured SMTP port number and address can be found in the SMTP server configuration if you run your own SMTP server.
+The configured SMTP server address and port number can be found in the SMTP server configuration if you run your own SMTP.
 The configured “smtp-listener” directive within the config file can provide this information.
 On a Linux server, the config file is located in /etc/pmta/config, while on a Windows server, it is located at C:pmtaconfig.dat.

 Which SMTP Port Should You Use?